ionos-cloud/faq-documentation/general-information/frequently-asked-questions/compute-engine.md

 ### What are cloud servers?

 The cloud server is suitable for anyone who wants a robust IT infrastructure at a reasonable price.
 It is the perfect foundation for various web projects, whether it is a private homepage or company website, a robust framework for web developers, or a high-performance gaming server.
 With cloud servers, you can flexibly balance the necessary resources and pay only for what is actually used.
 If you are working on larger projects, you can use servers for various purposes.
-For example, you have a front-end server paired with a load balancer, along with database servers managed through third-party software using an API.
+For example, consider you have a front-end server paired with a load balancer, along with database servers managed through third-party software using an API.
 In such cases, cloud server solutions offer a seamless match to address these diverse scenarios.

 ### Are cloud servers suitable for enterprise hosting?